About

 Faith Kitchen only accepts food from licensed food business, such as restaurants, caterers’, distributors, hotels, etc. These donors must agree to follow our guidelines.
 SUPPORT/RESTAURANT FOOD BUSINESSES

-The homeless enter our kitchen through the Courtyard at Haven for Hope, 1300 W. Martin St., San Antonio, Texas 78207.
-The Courtyard is a safe, outdoor sleeping space.
-Guests at the Courtyard receive meals at St Vinnys Bistro, communal showers, laundry, basic medical care and mental health care, and other basic services.
+The homeless can gain access to our dining hall through the gate at the South Campus (formerly the Courtyard) at Haven for Hope, 1300 W. Martin St., San Antonio, Texas 78207.
+The South Campus is a safe low-barrier shelter that provides an indoor sleeping space.
+Clients receive meals at Faith Kitchen and have access to communal showers, laundry, basic medical care and mental health care, and other basic services.
 The Courtyard curfew is 10pm, but special arrangements can be made if your work schedule or other factors force you to come in late.
-To stay at the Courtyard, you must be able to care for yourself independently.
+To stay at the South Campus, you must be able to care for yourself independently.